alstr/todo-to-issue-action/README.md

 Removing the `# TODO` comment will close the issue on push.

 This is still an experimental feature.
-By default it is enabled, but if you want to disable it, you can set `CLOSE_ISSUES` to `false` as described in [workflow.yaml](#workflowyaml).
+By default it is enabled, but if you want to disable it, you can set `CLOSE_ISSUES` to `false` as described in [Inputs](#inputs).

 ### Updating TODOs